- Overview of the Foleshill Anstys

 David John Anstey was born in 1837 in Marylebone to parents David Kimberley Anstey and Mary Ann Scott, baptised St Margaret, Westminster in December 1837.
 He was an unmarried “groom” in the 1861 Census boarding at Arlington Street, St James Clerkenwell.
 David John Anstey married Eliza Waller in Islington in 1863 and they had children:

 - David Edward Anstey (b 1865 Barnsbury/Islington, sometimes known as Edward D. Anstey.
 He married Eleanor Agnes Pritchard in Islington in 1890 and in the 1891 Census they were living at Bingfield Street, Islington – he was a “carman“.
-Eleanor died in Islington in 1892 and by the 1901 Census David Edward Anstey was a widower and a “carman” in Blundell Street, Islington);
+Eleanor died in Islington in 1892 and by the 1901 Census David Edward Anstey was a widower and a “carman” in Blundell Street, Islington.
+In the 1911 Census he was a carman boarding at 12 Dorinda Street Holloway, Islington);

 - Elizabeth Sarah Anstey (b 1867 Islington);